How To... - Crafting ideas - Finishing Techniques

 Wood sanding

-Why is sandblasting wood more complicated?
-Because unlike other materials that are homogeneous, wood is a non-homogeneous material, and this makes it very vulnerable.
-The sanding of wood must be done with great care, taking into account the species, structure, age of the object or the conditions in which it has stood.
-The risk is that during the process the wood will be irreversibly damaged and thus the object compromised.
-We have seen this here, when old doors were destroyed by being sandblasted by someone who had never worked with wood before.
-That's whySandblasting is not used to restore wooden heritage objects and is not recommended when the object is weakened by the weather.
+Why is wood sanding more complicated?
+Because unlike other materials that are homogeneous, wood is a non-homogeneous material, which makes it very vulnerable.
+Sandblasting wood must be done with great care, taking into account the species, structure, age of the object or the conditions in which it has been stored.
+The risk is that during the process the wood is irreversibly damaged and the object is compromised.
+I've seen this here, when old doors were destroyed being sandblasted by someone who had never worked with wood.
+Which is why Sandblasting is not used for the restoration of wooden heritage objects and is not recommended when the object has been weakened by the weather.

-Abrasives and blasting machines
+Abrasives and blasting equipment

 wood cleaning by sandblasting